vuejs/vue-cli/README.md

 #### File filters

-The `filters` field in `meta.json` should be an object hash containing file filtering rules.
+The `filters` field in the metadata file should be an object hash containing file filtering rules.
 For each entry, the key is a [minimatch glob pattern](https://github.com/isaacs/minimatch) and the value is a JavaScript expression evaluated in the context of prompt answers data.
 Example:

 ``` json
 {